How to Write an X Ray Tech Resume

 Healthcare is a vast field with various branches and even more departments.
 However, healthcare professionals who specialized in different areas of study often need to work together to reach a diagnosis and come up with effective treatment plans.
 And since radiography is an allied health profession, X-ray techs work in various departments like:

-- Psychiatry Department.
-Specialists in this department deal with the diagnosis, prevention, and treatment of mental disorders.
+Specialists in this department deal with diagnosing, preventing, and treating mental disorders.
 Showing past experience working in psychiatric departments shows that you are familiar with the variations in patient behavior that can affect obtaining diagnostic images.

 Why should I include Hospital departments worked in?